Amino (app): Features

 The main feature of Amino is communities dedicated to a certain topic that users can join.
 Users can also chat with other members of a community in three ways, text, voice, or screening room, which allows users to watch videos together while voice chatting.
 Other features include polls, blog posts, image posts, wiki entries, stories, and quizzes.
-In some cases, posts that are very well-made and have been noticed by a community’s administration will end up receiving a feature, making it appear on the front page along with other featured content.
+In some cases, posts that are very well-made and have been noticed by a community's administration will end up receiving a feature, making it appear on the front page along with other featured content.

 In 2018, a premium membership option called Amino+ was added.
 Amino+ comes with additional features such as exclusive stickers, the ability to make stickers, custom chat bubbles, high resolution images, and other perks.
-Membership can be purchased with money or Amino coins.
-Amino coins can be purchased or earned through enabling ads, watching ad videos, completing activities on the Offer Wall, and playing Lucky Draw when checking in.
+Membership can now only be purchased with money.
+Amino coins can be purchased or earned through enabling ads, watching ad videos, completing activities on the Offer Wall, and playing Lucky Draw when checking in, but are of little use due to the users not being able to buy Amino+ by amino coins anymore.
 Members can give and receive coins through props.